GSA/automate.fedramp.gov/content/documentation/poam/3-working-with-oscal-files.md

   /*/import-ssp/@href
 {{</ highlight >}}

-If the value is a URI fragment, such as #96445439-6ce1-4e22-beae-aa72cfe173d0, the value to the right of the hashtag (#) is the UUID value of a resource in the POA&M file\'s back-matter.
+If the value is a URI fragment, such as #96445439-6ce1-4e22-beae-aa72cfe173d0, the value to the right of the hashtag (#) is the UUID value of a resource in the POA&M file's back-matter.
 Refer to the *[Citations and Attachments in OSCAL Files](/documentation/general-concepts/oscal-citations-and-attachments/)* section for guidance on handling.

 ##### POA&M Back Matter Representation
 {{< highlight xml "linenos=table" >}}